crate/tsperf/DATA_GENERATOR.md

 Default: None

-used with CrateDB, TimescaleDB, MongoDB.
+used with CrateDB, TimescaleDB, MongoDB, Postgresql, MSSQL.

 #### PASSWORD